 This may seem like an obvious one but you can seriously increase your veg intake by adding some high protein low carb veggies on your pizza.
 My choice would be broccoli – it’s number 4 on the low carb vegetable list (check out The 50 Lowest Carb Vegetables list here) and is said to be the number one vegetable packing in the most nutritious value of any veg.

-Have you just started off on your low-carb lifestyle and are wondering what vegetables are the best to eat? ...VIEW THIS ARTICLE
+Have you just started off on your low-carb lifestyle and are ...VIEW THIS ARTICLE